hniksic/rust-subprocess/README.md

 * The `communicate` method for deadlock-free reading of output while simultaneously providing input to the subprocess.

-* Connecting multiple commands to OS-level pipelines.
+* Connecting multiple commands into OS-level pipelines.

 * Rustic builder-style API for building commands and pipelines and collecting their results.